Tony Dungy

-Anthony Kevin Dungy (/ˈdʌndʒi/ DUN-jee; born October 6, 1955) is an American former football player and coach who served as a head coach in the National Football League (NFL) for 13 seasons with the Tampa Bay Buccaneers and Indianapolis Colts.
-Dungy's teams became perennial postseason contenders under his leadership, missing the playoffs only twice with Tampa Bay.
-He led the Colts to victory in Super Bowl XLI over the Chicago Bears, making him the first African-American head coach to win the Super Bowl.
+Anthony Kevin Dungy (/ˈdʌndʒi/ DUN-jee; born October 6, 1955) is an American former professional football safety and coach who served as a head coach in the National Football League (NFL) for 13 seasons with the Tampa Bay Buccaneers and Indianapolis Colts.
+His teams became perennial postseason contenders under his leadership, missing the playoffs only twice with Tampa Bay.
+He led the Colts to victory in Super Bowl XLI, making him the first African American head coach to win the Super Bowl.

-Dungy played college football for the Minnesota Golden Gophers and played in the NFL as a safety.
-He began his head coaching tenure in 1996 with the Buccaneers, a franchise regarded as the league's worst, and was successfully able to turn the team's image.
-Through implementation of the Tampa 2 defensive scheme, Dungy brought new success to the Buccaneers, leading them to four playoff appearances in six seasons during the late 1990s and the early 2000s.
+Dungy began his head coaching tenure in 1996 with the Buccaneers, a franchise regarded as one of the league's worst.
+Through implementation of the Tampa 2 defensive scheme, he brought new success to the Buccaneers, leading them to four playoff appearances in six seasons.
 He was fired after the 2001 playoffs due to frequent postseason struggles, but is credited with constructing the team that won Super Bowl XXXVII the following year.
-After his departure from Tampa Bay, Dungy served as the Colts' head coach for seven seasons, qualifying for the playoffs in each, and is often considered a key factor as to why the Colts were so successful throughout the 2000s.
+After his departure from Tampa Bay, he served as the Colts' head coach for seven seasons, qualifying for the playoffs in each.
 His greatest success occurred with the Colts' Super Bowl-winning season in 2006, the franchise's first in over three decades and the first since relocating to Indianapolis.
 He retired from coaching following the 2008 season.

 Since retiring, Dungy has served as an analyst on NBC's Football Night in America.
 He is also the national spokesman for the fatherhood program All Pro Dad.
-Dungy was inducted to the Pro Football Hall of Fame in 2016.
-He is an outspoken advocate for representation and more coaching opportunities for African Americans in the NFL.
+He was inducted into the Pro Football Hall of Fame in 2016.

 Early life

-Born and raised in Jackson, Michigan, Dungy's parents were Wilbur Dungy (1926–2004), a science professor at Jackson College, and Cleomae Dungy (1920–2002), who taught Shakespeare at Jackson High School.
+Born and raised in Jackson, Michigan, Dungy's parents were Wilbur Dungy (1926–2004), a science professor at Jackson College and Delta College (MI), and Cleomae Dungy (1920–2002), who taught Shakespeare at Jackson High School.
 Wilbur served as a pilot in the Army Air Forces during World War II with the famed Tuskegee Airmen.
-After graduating from Parkside High School in 1973, Dungy played college football at the University of Minnesota, and was the Gophers' most valuable player at quarterback in 1975 and 1976.
+After graduating from Parkside High School in 1973, Dungy played college football at the University of Minnesota, and was the Gophers' quarterback and most valuable player in 1975 and 1976.
 In 1977, he was awarded the Big Ten Medal of Honor, recognizing one student athlete from the graduating class of each Big Ten member school, for demonstrating joint athletic and academic excellence throughout their college career.